DanielBretschneider/MetaViewer/README.md

 ## 🚀 Roadmap

+In the long run:
 - Add support for images, audio, and video formats
 - Advanced filtering and export options (JSON, CSV)
 - Integration with security and OSINT workflows
 - Plugin system for community-driven extensions

+Next steps:
+- 1.1: Implement help message (finished)
+- 1.2: Enable support for .txt file analysis (in progress)
+- 1.3: Introduce analysis features for Word files (not started)
+- 1.4: Provide support for inspection of Excel files (not started)

 ## 🔧 Usage